kurt-krueckeberg/data-structures-cplus/notes/tree234.rst

 .. todo:: Make sure the pseudo code matches the comments in ~/n/234tree-in-cpp/include/tree234.h for tree234::remove().

-For an internal node, deletion is reduced to the deletion of a leaf node's key by swapping the internal key to be deleted with its in-order successor and then deleting the swapped leaf node key.
+For an internal node, deletion can be reduced to the deletion of a leaf node's key by swapping the internal key to be deleted with its in-order successor and then deleting the swapped key from the leaf node.
 This preserves the ordering of the tree.
-To prevent an empty 2-node leaf from occuring, all
-2-nodes are converted to 3 or 4-nodes as the tree is descended (OR: as we descend to the leaf from the internal node??).
+To prevent an empty 2-node leaf from occuring, however, all 2-nodes are converted to 3 or 4-nodes as the tree is descended to the in-order successor.

 The in-order successor of an internal node's key is found in the first key of the left most leaf node of the internal node's key's right subtree; for example, given this tree